Soil Testing Service

 How Does Soil Become Contaminated?

 The soil is usually polluted in densely populated areas, even if the pollution is not apparent.
-Soil can be especially contamination in places with a history of manufacturing or industrial industries.
+Soil can be especially contaminated in places with a history of manufacturing or industrial industries.
 The leading causes of soil toxicity of urban land are the improper disposal of chemicals and waste materials used in construction and manufacturing, as well as the heavy use of herbicides of pesticides.
 Oil spills from vehicles, large machinery, and tanks can also lead to soil contamination.
 If there is an abandoned underground tank on a property, oil could be leaking from the tank, which could poison the soil.

 Chemicals That Can Make Soil Toxic

 In urban environments, toxins in the soil can include residue from fuel and petroleum.
 Solvents and heavy metals, as well as pesticides, fungicides, and herbicides, can make the soil unsafe.
 Heavy metals can also be present in the ground, such as cadmium, mercury, arsenic, and lead, and these metals could make it difficult or impossible to grow plants.
 Of all the heavy metals, lead can be the most hazardous to human health.
-Lead gasoline and paint was used commonly before the mid-1980s and is one of the main reasons for lead toxicity in urban soil.
+Lead gasoline and paint were used commonly before the mid-1980s and are one of the main reasons for lead toxicity in urban soil.
 If the ground in an area is toxic, this can also lead to water and air contamination.

 How Does Soil Toxicity Affect Health?

 Humans can be negatively affected by soil poisoning since people are exposed to soil, air, and water regularly.
 If you grow fruits or vegetables in contaminated soil, the foods will be affected as well, which could lead to health issues.
-Heavy metals like mercury and lead are absorbed in the roots of the vegetables, which mean these metals can enter the human body when humans eat the plants.
+Heavy metals like mercury and lead are absorbed in the roots of the vegetables, which means these metals can enter the human body when humans eat the plants.
 Extended exposure to the toxins in the soil, water, and air can damage the internal organs and lead to bioaccumulation, and in some cases, cancer.
 These are some of the reasons it is imperative to have your soil tested for contaminants and to work with a professional who can assist you in improving the condition of your land.

 The Soil Testing Process